Asgaros/asgaros-forum/readme.txt

 * Fixed: Display issues with some themes
 * Fixed: Correctly embed iframe-media
 * Updated: Font Awesome version 5.9.0
-* Extensive performance improvemetns in memberslist and online-logic
+* Extensive performance improvements in memberslist and online-logic
 * Performance improvements and code optimizations
 = 1.14.9 =
 * Added: Option to define number of activities per page